-Set out below is the impact of above change on future period depreciation:
+Set out below is the impact of above changes on future period depreciation:

-Particulars Year ending March 31, 2020 After March 31,2020 Decrease in Depreciation 995 1,690 groups and assessed for impairment collectively, depending on their significance.
+Particulars Year ending March 31, 2021 After March 31, 2021 Decrease in depreciation 205 191 payment are more than 90 days past due.
+The receivables are assessed on an individual basis or grouped into homogeneous groups and assessed for impairment collectively, depending on their significance.
 Moreover, trade receivables are written off on a case-to-case basis if deemed not to be collectible on the assessment of the underlying facts and circumstances.

-(d)Allowance of doubtful trade receivables
+(d) Allowance of doubtful trade receivables

 The expected credit loss is mainly based on the ageing of the receivable balances and historical experience.
-Based on the industry practices and the business environment in which the entity operates, management considers that the trade receivables are provided if the payment are more than 90 days past due.
-The receivables are assessed on an individual basis or grouped into homogeneous a) Asset Retirement obligation
+Based on the industry practices and the business environment in which the entity operates, management considers that the trade receivables are provided if the wherever required to conform to the current period's presentation/classification.
+These are not material and do not affect the previously reported net profit or equity.

+(e) Asset Retirement obligation